Illamapalooza/memor/memor-technical-documentation.md

 ### A. Project Overview

-Memor is an AI-powered note-taking application that combines traditional note management capabilities with advanced artificial intelligence features.
+Memor is an AI-powered note-taking application that combines traditional note management capabilities with advanced artificial intelligence features, including image analysis.
 Utilizing Retrieval Augmented Generation (RAG), Memor enables users to interact with their notes through natural language queries, receive contextually relevant responses, and manage information efficiently with a local-first architecture that maintains cloud synchronization.
+The application also incorporates an image analysis service that allows users to extract structured information from images, enhancing the note-taking experience by providing contextually relevant content derived from visual data.

 ### B. Problem Statement